 Lisa Blatt heads the firm’s Appellate and Supreme Court practice.
-She has argued 33 cases before the Supreme Court, prevailing in 32.
+She has argued 34 cases before the Supreme Court, prevailing in 32 (with one case pending).
 The National Law Journal called her a "visionary" and one of "the 100 most influential lawyers in America."
 The Washingtonian thrice has listed her as one of the "100 Most Powerful Women in Washington,” and Chambers USA has noted her "meticulous oral argument preparation and 'great presence before the court.'"
 Her oral advocacy is cited as exemplary in the Supreme Court Clerk's Guide for Counsel.

 She successfully represented clients where the Supreme Court held that:

 - Pharmaceutical manufacturers have a First Amendment right to market their drugs.